sanmue/archinstall_autoBash/README.md

 Bash script to automate Arch Linux installation

 - installation parameters are set in a separate configuration file
+- manual input required only for:
-- no manual intervention required during installation process, except for encryption confirmation and encryption password
+  - encryption confirmation and encryption password
+  - selcting grafics card (needs testing / maybe manual conf)

 ## Usage